 Desktop Central supports accessing a remote desktop either using ActiveX or Java plug-ins.
 This enables accessing a remote desktop from any browser such as,Internet Explorer, Firefox, and Flock.

 Desktop Central allows you to remotely access desktops and transfer files between them.
-The Remote Desktop Sharing mechanism supports remote login to any desktop in your network by any user account that has Remote Control privileges.
-Files can be transferred across domains and workgroup machines via the Active-X Viewer and Java viewers.
-And the entire process is Fast, Reliable, and Secure.
+The remote desktop sharing mechanism supports remote login to any desktop on the network user a user account that has remote control privileges.
+Files are transferred across domains and workgroup using the Active-X Viewer and Java viewers.
+And the entire process is fast, reliable, and secure.

-In case you are connecting to a remote machine that has more than one monitor, the Desktop Central Remote Control options will automatically detect this configuration and displays it on the ActiveX tool bar.
-Further, the user can select a particular monitor that is associated with a remote machine individually and this will be displayed over the Remote Control session that is established.
-Multi-Monitors are especially useful when you need to troubleshoot a remote machine in a collaborative manner.
+When you connect a remote machine that has more than one monitor, Desktop Central's remote control options will automatically detect this configuration and display it on the ActiveX tool bar.
+The user can select a particular monitor associated with a remote machine individually.This will be displayed over the remote control session.
+Multi-monitors are especially useful when you need to troubleshoot a remote machine in a collaborative manner.
 Desktop Central's dual monitor support facilitates easy remote control set up and easy switching options between the primary and secondary monitors.

-Remote recording feature of Desktop Central promises better security, and it is highly useful for audit purpose.
-Administrators can view the recorded remote sessions, to monitor the activities during the remote sessions which ensures data security.
-Companies who strive to comply with the regulatory bodies, like HIPPA compliance, PCI compliance, Trade Practice compliance etc,. can use this feature to ensure that they meet the compliance standards.
+Remote recording feature of Desktop Central ensures better security, and is useful for audit purposes.
+Administrators can view the recorded remote sessions to monitor the session activities, ensuring data security.
+Also, Recorded remote sessions can be downloaded by prompting user for authentication.
+This ensures that the information is under careful supervision and provides rock solid security.
+Companies who strive to comply with the regulatory bodies, like HIPPA compliance, PCI compliance, Trade Practice compliance, can use this feature to ensure that they meet the compliance standards.

-Desktop Sharing supports connecting to desktops running any of the following OS versions:
+Desktop Sharing supports connecting to desktops running any of the following Windows OS versions:

-The free edition of Desktop Central offers remote desktop sharing functionality, which can be used to manage up to 25 desktops.
+The free edition of Desktop Central offers remote desktop sharing for up to 25 desktops for free.